falcucci/blog-me-api/README.md

 ```

 ### Containers
-you can just start the instances using docker compose
+you can start the instances using docker compose

 ```bash
 $ docker-compose up